Parsons School of Design

-Parsons School of Design, known colloquially as Parsons, is a private art and design college located in the Greenwich Village neighborhood of New York City.
+The Parsons School of Design is a private art and design college under The New School located in the Greenwich Village neighborhood of New York City.
 Founded in 1896 after a group of progressive artists broke away from established Manhattan art academies in protest of limited creative autonomy, Parsons is one of the oldest schools of art and design in New York.
-Parsons is consistently ranked one of the best institutions for art and design education in both the United States and the world.